 4.)
-Incentivize greener commute both for your employees and for your guests.
-This is another thing all or our sustainable clients do.
+Incentivize a greener commute both for your employees and for your guests.
+This is another thing all of our sustainable clients do.
 Put out a rack in front of your hotel or down at your parking lot (that might also make guests and employees feel safer about their bikes).
 Even if you are a business hotel you can invest in a couple of bikes and rent them out to your guests, it’s pretty cool to bike to work nowadays.
 Moreover, they can keep the bike for the rest of the day and explore the city while exercising.

 Invest in sustainable products

 5.)
 Ditch single-use plastic!
 Metal, glass and plant-based plastic products aren’t just environmentally friendly, they are a lot more chic too.
-Get a couple of baby plates and sporks, invest into aluminum or paper straws and get some paper or plant-based to-go cups and lunch bags.
+Get a couple of baby plates and sporks, invest in aluminum or paper straws and get some paper or plant-based to-go cups and lunch bags.
 Try giving small soaps instead of the regular (plastic) bottled toiletries (if you want to keep it luxurious team up with a local artisan soap shop).

 6.)
 Install multiple trash cans instead of just one.
 Of course, this depends on which country you are in, and how the local waste recycling is done.
-Nevertheless, you can have a few options for separating garbage: plastics, metals, paper, biodegradable and rest.
+Nevertheless, you can have a few options for separating garbage: plastics, metals, paper, biodegradable and the rest.